 OpenPrescribing is one of a range of projects built by the EBM DataLab to help make complex medical and scientific data more accessible and more impactful in the real world.

-It provides a search interface onto the raw prescribing data files published by the Health and Social Care Information Centre (HSCIC).
+It provides a search interface onto the raw prescribing data files published by NHS Digital.

-After several years' gestation, phase 1 of this project leading to beta launch in Dec 2015 was funded by the West of England Academic Health Science Network (£50,000) through Dr. Peter Brindle.
+Phase 1 of this project leading to beta launch in Dec 2015 was funded by the West of England Academic Health Science Network (£50,000).

-It is now co-funded by the National Institute for Health Research School for Primary Care Research (NIHR SPCR).
+OpenPrescribing is currently funded by the National Institute for Health Research School for Primary Care Research (NIHR SPCR).
 The views expressed are those of the author(s) and not necessarily those of the NIHR, the NHS or the Department of Health.

-This site is currently in beta.
-If there are additional features you would like to see added to it, or you have any feedback, or bug reports, please tell us.
-If you have access to funding, we have very big plans for features we would like to add: get in touch!
+If there are additional features you would like to see added to this site, or you have any feedback, or bug reports, please tell us.
+If you have access to funding, we have very big plans: get in touch!

 You are welcome to use data or graphs from this site in your academic output with attribution.
-Our methods paper will be published shortly, until then please cite "OpenPrescribing.net, Powell-Smith A and Goldacre B, 2015" as the source for academic attribution.
+Our methods paper will be published shortly, until then please cite "OpenPrescribing.net, EBM DataLab, University of Oxford, 2017" as the source for academic attribution.